Sandwich cookies: Incredibly fattening and unhealthy. Specially back when trans-fats were used in bulk to form the filling.

 How to get a smooth keto sandwich cookie filling – no sweetener grittiness!

 Erythritol and xylitol, even when powdered, do not dissolve in fats.
 The super simple recipes online for normal sugary filling that involve only beating sugar and butter probably work because sugar, although it doesn’t dissolve in fat either, dissolves easily enough in water that the small water content in butter is enough.
-I thought maybe xylitol might function the same way, as it dissolves much easier than erythritol does, but my expectations weren’t reached.
+I thought maybe xylitol might function the same way, as it dissolves much easier than erythritol does, but it still fell short of expectations.

 The solution I found was: dissolving the sweetener in boiling water before adding it to the creamed butter!